crushingcode/crushingcode.github.io/_posts/2016-07-12-publish-your-android-library-via-jcenter.md

 The code for the AwesomeLibrary and this guide itself is open sourced abd available on [github](https://github.com/nisrulz/UploadToBintray)

+The `bintray` and `install` plugins are also available on [github](https://github.com/nisrulz/JCenter).
+You may fork it and use it in your namespace.

-Star it and fork it.
+Star it or just fork it to use it.

 This post is first in parts of a series